 Browse Plastic Screw Anchors for Cabinet Doors and Concrete

 This light-duty plastic anchor is used with sheet metal screws in block, brick, concrete and drywall.
-Standard plastic screw anchors and conical lip anchors generally offer a greater variety of sizes.
+Standard plastic concrete anchors and conical lip anchors generally offer a greater variety of sizes.

 Plastic anchors always require a pre-made or pre-drilled hole for the anchor.
 If you’re working on drywall, consider using an awl since you’ll get enough depth without all of the usual dust.
 Next, press the anchor into the hole and push until it’s flush with the surface.
 If you need, carefully tap it flush to the wall with a hammer.